PJLab-ADG/DriveArena/WorldDreamer/BaseDreamer/README.md

 ## Changelog
-[2024-11-07] `WorldDreamer` v1.1 is released.
+[2024-11-07] `World Dreamer/BaseDreamer` v1.1 is released.
 We now also support the `nuPlan` dataset.
 The weight trained on `nuScenes` and `nuPlan` datasets is also released.

-[2024-09-15] `WorldDreamer` v1.0 is released.
+[2024-09-15] `World Dreamer/BaseDreamer` v1.0 is released.
 We now support single-frame autoregressive generator on `nuScenes` dataset.

 ## Installation